 Some of Victoria's most popular viewpoints include:

-- Mount Douglas: About a 15-minute drive (5.7 miles / 9.1 kms) from downtown Victoria.
+- Mount Douglas: 15-minute drive (5.7 miles / 9.1 kms) from downtown Victoria.
 Many people walk through the forested trails, or paved road to reach the summit, however, there is also a small parking lot at the top.

-- Mount Tolmie: About a 15-minute drive (4.3 miles / 7 kms) from downtown Victoria.
+- Mount Tolmie: 15-minute drive (4.3 miles / 7 kms) from downtown Victoria.
 Drive on a paved road, with several parking lots on the way to the top of the mountain where you can enjoy the view from your car, or walk through the trails and have a picnic at one of the five designated areas.

 Port Angeles waterfront.